Do your knees hurt after running? What about during your run? If you’re reading this, the answer is probably yes.

 First, it’s important to note that running doesn’t cause most knee injuries.
 The way people run causes the injuries.
-Therefore, improving your preparation and your running technique can vastly reduce the risk of injury.
+Therefore, improving your preparation, your form, and your running technique can vastly reduce the risk of injury & pain.

-Many people suffering from runner’s knee have biomechanical problems elsewhere.
+Many people suffering from runner’s knee have bio-mechanical problems elsewhere.
 Exercising these areas can help you avoid knee injuries and reduce the risk of having your knees hurt after running:

 - Quadriceps – a weak quadricep can make it hard for your kneecap to track as it should.
 Quadricep exercises will help your kneecaps to perform as they should.